nspcc-dev/neo-go/docs/cli.md

 #### Special accounts
 Multisignature accounts can be imported with `wallet import-multisig`, you'll need all public keys and one private key to do that.
-Then you could sign transactions for this multisignature account with imported key.
+Then, you could sign transactions for this multisignature account with the imported key.

 `wallet import-deployed` can be used to create wallet accounts for deployed contracts.
 They also can have WIF keys associated with them (in case your